Credible takeaways

 Low-income students can access federal and private student loans to pay for college.

-Federal loans come from the Department of Education, and most don’t require a credit check.
+Federal loans come from the Department of Education, and most don’t require a credit check or minimum income.
 Some federal loans are awarded based on financial need, while others are available to all students regardless of income.

 “Federal student loans are low-income borrowers’ best funding option because eligibility is not tied to credit history, they come with fixed interest rates, and they unlock access to essential safety nets, such as income-driven repayment and deferment options,” says Bethany Hubert, college lending and financial aid specialist at Earnest.